IANTHEREAL/graph/docs/business_operations/FY26 SKA and KA Segmentation.md

 OR
 3. (New in FY26) [Forbes 2000 list with Logo usage permission](https://www.forbes.com/lists/global2000/)

-Notes:
+#### Additional explanation

 - Logo Usage: Obtain Logo usage permission for marketing purposes.
 If the permit can't be obtained, there are 2 options as alternatives:  a) any video with customer's company name and could be published; or b) public article about TiDB under company's name.
 - The preliminary requirement is that company info (Business Revenue and Employee #) must be filled for SKA and KA.
 BLANK is not accepted.

 Final - **FY26 Customer Segmentation is based on below criteria**: [FY26 ICP Definition](https://pingcap.feishu.cn/wiki/G0Bywpo9aitj4vkPic2caRksnud)